How to appeal your Aetna (CVS Health) step therapy override denial

 What Apellica does for Aetna (CVS Health) step therapy override appeals

 We file appeals against Aetna (CVS Health) specifically configured to its internal review process.
-Every appeal includes the criteria-disclosure demand, the procedural-rights anchor, treating-provider attestation language, and the specific peer-reviewed citations relevant to the denied service.
+Every step therapy override appeal embeds the criteria-disclosure demand, the procedural-rights anchor, the controlling-standard citation above, treating-provider attestation language, and the peer-reviewed evidence relevant to the denied service.

 Start your Aetna (CVS Health) step therapy override appeal